majudev/jurek/OCR/HTR/README.md

 ```
 This tool requires you to have `unrar` and `wget` installed on your system.

-This tool generated ground truth data for every single sample, therefore
+This tool generates ground truth data for every single sample, therefore
-it may take a while to finish.
+it may take around 3 hours to finish.

 ## Train!